apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Fantasy Football Rankings Week 9: Sleepers, projections, starts, sits | Chuba Hubbard, Jahan Dotson and more**
+**Apple's 'Shot on iPhone 15' claim is raising eyebrows**

-You can read more about it [here](https://theathletic.com/5018637/2023/11/01/fantasy-football-rankings-week-9-sleepers-projections-starts-sits/).
+You can read more about it [here](https://www.creativebloq.com/news/shot-on-iphone-15).

 ## Requirements
 - Python 3.8